 On the second item (and also beyond the current TDD tools): now it can tell you not only just ‘pass’ (i.e., the axiom is entailed), but the ‘failed’ has been refined into the various possible cases: that adding the axiom to the ontology would cause the ontology to become inconsistent, or that it would cause a class to become unsatisfiable (incoherent), or it may be neither of the three (absent) so it would be ‘safe’ to add the axiom under test to the ontology (that is: at least not cause inconsistency, incoherence, or redundancy).
 Further, we’ve added ‘pre-real TDD unit test’ checks: if the ontology is already inconsistent, there’s no point in testing the axiom; if the ontology already has unsatisfiable classes, then one should fix that first; and if there is an entity in the test axiom that is not in the ontology, then it should be added first.

-The remainder of the post mainly just shows off some of the functionality.
+The remainder of the post mainly just shows off some of the functionality in text and with screenshots (UPDATE 13-3-2017: we now also have a screencast tutorial [177MB mov file]).
 Put the JAR file in the plugins directory, and then put it somewhere via Window – Views – Ontology views – TDDonto2.
 As toy ontology, I tend to end up with examples of the African Wildlife Ontology, which I use for exercises in my Ontology Engineering course, but as it is almost summer holiday here, I’ve conjured up a different example.
 That test ontology contains the following knowledge at the start:

 The first test is to see whether , to show that TDDonto2 can handle class expressions on the left-hand side of the inclusion axiom.
 It can, and it is clearly absent from the toy ontology; see screenshot below, first line in the middle section.
 Likewise for the second and third test, where a typical novice ontology authoring mixup is made between ‘and’ and ‘or’, which different test results: one is absent, the other entailed.